hrshe/pulsar-analysis-package/README.md

   <a>Figure 1.1: MBR packet header</a>
   <br><br>
 </p>

-Each mbr data file is made up of 2,027,520 mbr packets.
-The mbr packet is 1056 bytes long.
-The first 32 bytes in mbr packet is the header and stores information like Observation ID, Source Name, Local Oscillator (LO) frequency, GPS count, packet count, etc. and the structure of its header is shown in Fig 3.1.
-The 1024 bytes after the header contain raw voltage data sampled at 33 MHz.
-Of these 1024, 512 bytes are for X polarization and Y polarization each.

 Each observation band is 16 MHz wide and the central frequency of this band can be calculated from LO frequency by using the formula RF = LO ± IF.
 Of these two values select the one which lies in the band.
 The LO, IF and resulting RF (central frequency) values obtained for 8 channels is given in Table 3.2